Vertu Art + Design

 Laurent Craste

-I am curious about Laurent Craste, a Canadian artist, whose work I recently saw in a private collection (Toronto).
-As a decorative art & design specialist with a strong background in 18th-century European ceramics, my first thought of the “suicide” vase, as its owner called it, was that it is a critique of ornate, “garish” antique vases, offensive to many contemporary tastes, but there is more social and historical commentary at work.
+Laurent Craste is a Canadian artist, whose work I recently saw in a private collection.
+As an art and design specialist with knowledge of 18th-century European ceramics, my first thought of the 'suicide' vase, as its owner called it, was that it is a critique of ornate, 'garish' antique vases, offensive to many contemporary tastes, but there is more social and historical commentary at work.

 During the French Revolution, ornate vases were among the raided and destroyed possessions aristocrats had left behind.
 The artist is said to have taken this period of history as inspiration.
 Some of these vases are actually hung by a rope (the particular example I saw was displayed as such), so surrealism is definitely at work.